Founder / CEO

 Mariko Arikawa

 Mariko studied International Environmental Law at university.
 Since then, she has worked in public relations for environmental NGOs and organic food companies to increase sustainability through communication.
 She also has experience as a business coordinator for sustainable consumption-related projects through partnerships with municipalities, businesses, and NGOs.
-At Seafood Legacy, she works to increase engagement with diverse sectors through communication to achieve a sustainable and prosperous ocean.

 PR planner (certified by the Japan Public Relations Association)